Which under-eye concealers are best?

 What is the shelf life of an under-eye concealer?

-A. You should replace your under-eye concealer every 6 months to a year once you open the concealer.
+A. You should replace your under-eye concealer every six months to a year once you open the concealer.
 Most under-eye concealers will note on the package how long they last after opening.
 It’s best to throw out an under-eye concealer if you notice that the smell, consistency or color has changed.

-Top under-eye concealer
+Top overall under-eye concealer

 What you need to know: This customer favorite under-eye concealer from Nars improves your overall skin tone and brightens your skin.

 What you’ll love: This fan favorite under-eye concealer is crease-resistant and features natural ingredients like vitamin C and turmeric root to brighten your skin.
 It also comes with two different tones to create the best match for your skin.
+If you’re just trying out the concealer or want a smaller product for touching up on the go, it also comes in a mini version.

 What you should consider: This under-eye concealer feels fairly matte once it dries.
+If you’re not looking to have a matte look, you should look for a more dewy concealer instead.

-Top under-eye concealer for the money
+Top overall under-eye concealer for the money

-What you need to know: This budget-friendly, under-eye concealer from Maybelline New York is the perfect long-lasting concealer that won’t break the bank.
+What you need to know: This budget-friendly under-eye concealer from Maybelline New York is the perfect long-lasting concealer that won’t break the bank.

 What you’ll love: This affordable under-eye concealer offers full coverage and brightens your eyes to keep your dark circles away.
 There are also many different colors and shades available, and the concealer lasts for up to 24 hours.